jlab-nlp/amr-nmt/README.md

 # amr-nmt
-Implementation for paper: Combiner: Combining Graph and Sequence Transformers to Incorporate AMR into NMT
+Implementation for paper: Improving Neural Machine Translation with the Abstract Meaning Representation by Combining Graph and Sequence Transformers